 Kayaking: explore Torres del Paine's network of glacial rivers, lakes and channels.
 Spend a few hours paddling past crystal blue icebergs on Lago Grey, or a few days drifting down the Serrano River.

 Mountain biking: ride cross-country on dirt and single track.
 Breathe in the mountain air, roll past unsuspecting guanacos and you pedal on towards the horizon.

-Horse riding: deep-rooted in Patagonian culture, horse riding is one of the best ways to experience the land through the eyes of the very first settles.
-Ride across vast stretches of open pampa, and visit some of the traditional estancias, still fully functioning today.
+Horseback riding: deep-rooted in Patagonian culture, horse riding is one of the best ways to experience the land through the eyes of the very first settlers.
+Ride across vast stretches of open pampa and visit some of the traditional estancias, still fully functioning today.